ThrowTheSwitch/Ceedling/docs/PluginDevelopmentGuide.md

 * `@ceedling`

-`@name` is self explanatory. `@ceedling` is a hash containing every object within the Ceedling application; its keys are the filenames of the objects.
+`@name` is self explanatory. `@ceedling` is a hash containing every object within the Ceedling application; its keys are the filenames of the objects minus file extension.

 Objects commonly used in plugins include: